-- If you are warned that a wildfire is threatening your area, listen to your battery-operated radio for reports and evacuation information.
+- If you are warned that a wildfire is threatening your area, watch tv or listen to the radio for reports and evacuation information.
 Follow the instructions of local officials.

 - Confine pets to one room.
 Make plans to care for your pets in case you must evacuate.

 - Arrange temporary housing at a friend or relative's home outside the threatened area.

 - Wear protective clothing--sturdy shoes, cotton or woolen clothing, long pants, a long-sleeved shirt, gloves, and a handkerchief to protect your face.

 - Take your Disaster Supplies Kit.

 - Don't lock your home.
 Firefighters may need to get in quickly.
 Leave indoor and outside lights on to make the home more visible if smoke becomes heavy.

 - Tell someone when you leave and where you are going.